rianoc/MQTT_blog/README.md

 ## Install and test a broker

-An MQTT broker is a server that receives all messages from the clients and then routes the messages to the appropriate destination clients.
+An MQTT broker is a process that receives all messages from the clients and then routes the messages to the appropriate destination clients.
 [Eclipse Mosquitto](https://mosquitto.org/) is one of [many](https://github.com/mqtt/mqtt.github.io/wiki/brokers) implementations.
 We will use it for our example.

 Install the broker with: